dart-lang/language/accepted/future-releases/unquoted-imports/feature-specification.md

 *In other words, there can be nothing except the terminals themselves from the first `segmentComponent` in the `packagePath` to the last.*

-*An import, export, or part directive can continue to use a `stringLiteral` for the quoted form (which is what they will do for relative references).
+*An import or export directive can continue to use a `stringLiteral` for the quoted form (which is what they will do for relative references).
 But they can also use a `packagePath`, which is a slash-separated series of segments, each of which is a series of dot-separated components.*

-### Part directive lookahead

-*There are two directives for working with part files, `part` and `part of`.
-This means that when the parser sees `part of`, it doesn't immediately know if it is looking at a `part` directive followed by an unquoted identifier like `part of;` or `part of.some/other.thing;` versus a `part of` directive like `part of thing;` or `part of 'uri.dart';` It must lookahead past the `of` identifier to see if the next token is `;`, `.`, `/`, or another identifier.*

-*This may add some complexity to parsing, but should be minor.
-Dart's grammar has other places that require much more (sometimes unbounded) lookahead.*

 ## Static semantics